cmarcum/cmarcum.github.io/index.md

 <b>I am a science policy wonk.</b>

+- Former Assistant Director for Open Science and Data Policy at the White House Office of Science and Technology Policy
-My current role is Senior Statistician and Senior Scientist in the White House Office of Management and Budget, Office of the Chief Statistician of the United States.
+- Former Senior Statistician and Senior Scientist in the White House Office of Management and Budget

 <!---
 My portfolio focuses on data access, science and information policy, cybersecurity, and artificial intelligence.
 Previously, I served as the Assistant Director for Open Science and Data Policy at the White House Office of Science and Technology Policy.
 In that capacity, I advanced the Biden-Harris Administration priorities on restoring trust in government through scientific integrity and evidence-based policy making and delivering a more equitably accessible return on the American public's investments in Federal research and development through open science and public access.